-Observations from drill core at the Candelones Extension indicate that the polymetallic mineralization is localized along a contact between the andesite volcanoclastics and the lavas (hanging wall), with predominantly dacite tuffs (footwall).
+Observations from drill core at the Candelones Extension indicate that the polymetallic mineralization is localized along the contact between andesite volcanoclastics and andesite lavas (hanging wall), with predominantly dacite tuffs (footwall).
 Field mapping has traced this favourable contact zone along the length of the trend discussed (Figure 7.3).

-In general, the contact at Candelones Extension dips to the south, ranging from flat to vertical but generally trending at 50° S dip.
+In general, the contact at Candelones Extension dips to the south, ranging from flat to vertical but generally trending at $40^{\circ}$ to $50^{\circ}$ S dip.
 The mineralization at the Candelones Main deposit generally dips steeply to the north, while that of the Candelones Connector zone is generally flat lying.
 The variability is likely the product of both the origin of the deposit and subsequent post mineral faulting.

-The dacite volcanoclastics in contact with the andesite are largely tuffaceous and exhibit textures indicative of submarine deposition.
-The contact zone is often described as brecciated, containing angular fragments of dacite tuff ranging in size from 2 mm to >6 mm within a fine to medium grained clay matrix that has been locally silicified.
+The dacite volcanoclastics in contact with the andesite are largely tuffaceous and exhibit textures that suggest a submarine depositional environment.
+The contact zone is often described as brecciated, containing angular fragments of dacite tuff ranging in size from 2 mm to > 6 mm within a fine to medium grained clay matrix that has been locally silicified.
 Some have identified the contact rocks as hyaloclastites, suggesting volcanic deposition in a shallow water environment.